 A survey conducted with primary users in September 2011 indicated that stSoftware’s solution had generated significant improvements.
 These included:

-s the system is based in the cloud, staff are able to access and process data from any location via a browser which was a significant improvement over the previous office based system.
+When the system is based in the cloud, staff can access and process data from any location via a browser which was a significant improvement over the previous office-based system.
 This feature enables staff working out in the field or from home to access and update data as needed.

 The new system has captured all data recorded in the old legacy system and presented it in a new, easy to access format.
 The system also enables staff to roll back data to a specified date to assist with audit checks.